daboehme/caliper-tutorial/tutorial/region_profiling.md

         foo     0.000002 0.000002   0.184162   0.184162
       setup     0.000174 0.000174  16.022099  16.022099

-Similarly, the *region.count* parameter shows the number of times each region was called:
+The *region.count* parameter shows the number of times each region was called:

     $ CALI_CONFIG=runtime-report,region.count basic_example